giantswarm/apiextensions/README.md

 ### Setup

-The generation scripts require a GitHub token to be defined as an environment variable avoid rate limit issues.
-Giant Swarm engineers can generally use `export GIANTSWARM_GITHUB_TOKEN=$OPSCTL_GITHUB_TOKEN` to configure this before running `make`.
+While the generation scripts can run without a GitHub token defined, you may encounter rate limit errors without one.
+The token will be loaded from the `GITHUB_TOKEN` environment variable if it exists.
+Giant Swarm engineers can generally use `export GITHUB_TOKEN=$OPSCTL_GITHUB_TOKEN` to configure this before running `make`.

 ### Changing Existing Custom Resources